dCache/dcache-book2/cookbook-clients.md

 Using the DCACHE client interposition library.
 ----------------------------------------------

-> **Tip**
+> **Finding the GSI tunnel.**
 >
 > When the LD\_PRELOAD library `libpdcap.so` variable produces errors finding the GSI tunnel it can be useful to specify the location of the GSI tunnel library directly using the following command:
 >
->     PROMPT-USER export
+>     [user] $ export
 >     DCACHE_IO_TUNNEL=/opt/d-cache/dcap/lib/libgsiTunnel.so
 >
-> Please see [] for further details on tunnel setup for the server.
+> Please see [http://www.dcache.org/manuals/experts_docs/tunnel-HOWTO.html](https://www.dcache.org/manuals/experts_docs/tunnel-HOWTO.html) for further details on tunnel setup for the server.

-DCAP is a POSIX like interface for accessing DCACHE, allowing unmodified applications to access DCACHE transparently.
+dCap is a POSIX like interface for accessing DCACHE, allowing unmodified applications to access DCACHE transparently.
 This access method uses a proprietary data transfer protocol, which can emulate POSIX access across the LAN or WAN.

 Unfortunately the client requires inbound connectivity and so it is not practical to use this protocol over the WAN as most sites will not allow inbound connectivity to worker nodes.

 To make non DCACHE aware applications access files within DCACHE through DCAP all that is needed is set the LD\_PRELOAD environment variable to `/opt/d-cache/dcap/lib/libpdcap.so`.

-    PROMPT-USER export LD_PRELOAD=/opt/d-cache/dcap/lib/libpdcap.so
+    [user] $ export LD_PRELOAD=/opt/d-cache/dcap/lib/libpdcap.so

 Setting the LD\_PRELOAD environment variable results in the library `libpdcap.so` overriding the operating system calls.
 After setting this environment variable, the standard shell command should work with DCAP and GSIDCAP URLs.

+Example:

 The following session demonstrates copying a file into DCACHE, checking the file is present with the `ls` command, reading the first 3 lines from DCACHE and finally deleting the file.

-    PROMPT-USER cp /etc/group gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/myFile
+    [user] $ cp /etc/group gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/myFile
-    PROMPT-USER ls gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/DirOrFile
+    [user] $ ls gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/DirOrFile
-    PROMPT-USER head -3 gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/myFile
+    [user] $ head -3 gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/myFile
     root:x:0:
     daemon:x:1:
     bin:x:2:
-    PROMPT-USER rm gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/MyFile
+    [user] $ rm gsidcap://gsidcap-door.example.org:22128/pnfs/example.org/data/dteam/MyFile

 SRM
 ===

-DCACHE provides a series of clients one of which is the SRM client which supports a large number operations, but is just one Java application, the script name is sent to the Java applications command line to invoke each operation.
+DCACHE provides a series of clients one of which is the `SRM?  client which supports a large number operations, but is just one Java application, the script name is sent to the Java applications command line to invoke each operation.

 This page just shows the scripts command line and not the invocation of the Java application directly.